-Teaching infants swimming skills, and many other age groups, follows certain basic principles.
-They include; water familiarisation, breath control, submersion, free-floating, prolusion and breathing.
+Teaching an infant swimming skills and many other age groups requires certain basic principles.
+These include; water familiarisation, breath control, submersion, free-floating, prolusion and breathing.
 It is important that these learn to swim principles are followed meticulously to maximise results.
 Trying to force or hurry the learn-to-swim process will result in poor swimming skills.

 When can we start the learn-to-swim process?

 The learn-to-swim process should start at birth.
 Newborn babies are like little sponges, soaking up information from their new environment.
-After being contain protected and immersed in a watery environment for nine months the new baby is ready to learn.
+After being contain protected and immersed in a watery environment for nine months, infant swimming progresses.

 Learning takes place via their senses, so, stimulation of sight, sound, taste, touch, and smell, all become vitally important in baby’s physical, emotional, and psychological development.